 - Pro Round: TBD

-The 2013 Tournament, beginning on April 1st, will consist of one Open Round and three Scored Rounds.
+The 2014 Tournament, beginning on May 3rd, will consist of one Open Round and three Scored Rounds.
 Anyone can enter by submitting an animation that adheres to the announced Theme and Deadline, which are announced on the NewGrounds Forum.
 All entries must be created and submitted within the given time frame.
-Submissions can be made by uploading to the NewGrounds portal and tagging their entry appropriately (ie. "NATA13").
+Submissions can be made by uploading to the NewGrounds portal and tagging their entry appropriately (ie. "NATA14").

 The Novice Round begins the Tournament.
-Entrants accepted into the tournament will be arranged into 16 Brackets of two contestants each (for a total of 32 Contestants), facing off in one-on-one matchups.
-The highest judged score of each pair will move on to the subsequent round, proceding to the Intermediate Round, Masters Round, Semi-Finals Round, and Final Round.
+Entrants accepted into the tournament will be arranged into six Brackets of four contestants each (for a total of 24 Contestants), facing off in free-for-all matchups of four.
+The highest judged score of each set will move on to the subsequent round, proceding to the Pro Round and Final Round.
 The winner of the Final Round is declared the Champion of Animation for that year's contest.